Tombunzel/moviesPart3/README.md

   allows the user to fetch certain information from the data (like a random movie) generates a website for a neat preview of the movies in storage, including the movie's poster and country of production

+To run the program, simply run the main.py file and follow the options on the screen:

+The data files created will be saved in the directory '/data'.
+Each file will store the data separately from the other files, allowing different "users" to store their movies in a separate database.

+The generated website will be saved to the _static folder under the file name "index.html".
+Currently, no server is available and the file must be opened locally.